PkgJogger

 - Renamed benchmarks will create a new benchmark and retain the old name

-To get around the above, run @jog PkgName
+To get around the above, run @jog PkgName to get an updated jogger.

 Note: Revise must be loaded first in order to track changes to your benchmark files.